mbrandonw/presentations/2024-03-22-macros/presentation.md

   * `.macro` SPM target

 ^ So, we will just say that at a very high level, macros are compiler plugins, in fact they are executables, that are invoked as Swift is compiling your application's code.
-They are defined in the SPM Package.swift file, and they even have their own kind of target.
+They are declared in the SPM Package.swift file, and they even have their own kind of target.

 ---